greghart/gulp-cs-helper/README.md

 dependencies in an easy to use fashion.

 ## Features
-* Watch and compile Coffeescript easily
+* Watch and compile Coffeescript and CJSX easily
 * Extend gulp object with sane defaults
 * Bundle up all necessary dependencies rather than tracking down Gulp docs on each new project (or copy pasting)